astrocatfreitag/stream-countdown-timer/README.md

-erase the custom CSS because I wrote some custom CSS or write your own CSS the custom css will hide the text this is bad
+erase the custom CSS because I wrote some custom CSS or write your own CSS the custom css will hide the text this is bad as currently written, the countdown will fit in an 868x288 size box in OBS